Club chair: Manufacture

 Design, carpentry, fellmongery, upholstery and colouring are the main crafts involved in the manufacture of a club armchair.
 Each chair is a product of all this combined expertise.

 The club armchair first appeared at the start of the 20th century, with the application of a new padding technique, using double conical springs not only in the seat cushion but also in the backrest and armrests.
 Coir filling supplemented the suppleness of these springs.

 Industrial progress led to the replacement of this padding method with no-sag springs or elastic webbing, together with synthetic foam.

 Covering

-Coverings have changed as industrial techniques have developed, and have included Mercerised cotton, velvet, calfskin and, most recently, bicast leather.
-However, sheep's leather is still considered the authentic material for the chairs.
+Coverings have changed as industrial techniques have developed, and have included Mercerised cotton, velvet, calfskin and, most recently, bi-cast leather.
+However, sheep's leather is still considered the authentic material for chairs.

 With a vegetable-tanned sheep's leather covering, the marks and defects in the skin are visible through the dye, making each chair unique.
 Furthermore, the particularly fine grain gives the armchair a unique patina over time.
 French leather was renowned for its quality in the 19th century.

 Between six and eight skins of approximately 0.8 m2 each are required to cover an armchair.
 They are applied wet, stretched as tightly as possible, and contract as they dry.
 They will last around 40 years.